felucian/Ready-AI-APP-ST304/Lab_Modules/03_Blue_Green_deployments/03_Blue_Green_deployments.md

 The blue version of the BookService API contains an exception raised while loading reviews for the BookId = 2 in order to simulate a fault in the codebase.

-1. Start a new PowerShell session and then proceed to deploy the Blue version of the BookService API, by executing:
+1. Switch to the PowerShell session already used in the step 2 and then proceed to deploy the Blue version of the BookService API, by executing:

     ```powershell
     kubectl apply -f C:\Labs\K8sconfigurations\blue-green\bookservice-blue-incident.yaml